apache/jena-site/source/documentation/notes/reification.md

 Just as `listStatements` is used to find the statements present in some model, there are methods for finding the reified statements of a model.
-Each of them returns a `RSIterator` object, which is an iterator each of who's elements are `ReifiedStatement`s and for which the convenience method `nextRS()` will deliver a suitably-cast reified statement.
+Each of them returns a `RSIterator` object, which is an iterator each of whose elements are `ReifiedStatement`s and for which the convenience method `nextRS()` will deliver a suitably-cast reified statement.
 -   `Statement::listReifiedStatements()` - all the reifications of